WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you have an **app that uses AWS**.
 With **Cognito you can create identity for users, even guest role!**

+#### WAF and Cognito

+- you can integrate WAF with Cognito to protect your UserPool and IdentityPool endpoints

+- think geofencing or adding captchas

 #### AWS SSO

 - like Okta but AWS managed